How are we going?

 In December 2017 the Taumarunui/Ohura Ward Committee voted to consult with the community over whether they support redevelopment of the Railway Station building incorporating public toilets.

-The original thinking for a larger public toilet on the old library site has been dropped, however, a new, smaller public toilet in the centre of Hakiaha St may still be built depending on public feedback and cost.
+The original thinking for a larger public toilet on the old library site is now under reconsideration.
+A new, smaller public toilet in the centre of Hakiaha St may still be built depending on public feedback and cost.

 Ten Year Long Term Plan (LTP) 2018-2028 consultation